ncatlab/nlab-content/pages/4/9/8/5/15894/content.md

  {#WhatIsHoTTForSetTheorists}

 Homotopy type theory has a model in ZFC (+a number of [[Grothendieck universes]] to model the type theoretic universes).
 Conversely, 0-truncated types from a [[predicative topos]], and even a [[topos]] if one allows the resizing axiom.
-When adding the axiom of choice to HoTT, one obtains a model to [[ETSC]].
+When adding the axiom of choice to HoTT, one obtains a model of [[ETCS]].
 The iterative notion of set can also be captured.
 Aczel's sets-as-trees interpretation gives a model of constructive set theory [[CZF]].
 Again by adding choice to HoTT, one obtains a model of [[ZFC]]; see Ch10 of the HoTT book.

 When you prove something in [[ZF]], it is automatically also true in all [[forcing]] extensions.
 The same is true for [[constructive set theory]], except that there are more forcing extensions since we don't have to force the [[law of excluded middle]]; those constructive notions of forcing (which also subsume [[permutation models]]) are called "[[sites]]" and their [[models]] are called "[[topos|1-toposes]]".
 Now in HoTT we have an even more general sort of forcing appropriate for [[homotopy theory]], called [[(∞,1)-sites]], whose models are called [[(∞,1)-toposes]].